a-mamlouk/Cypress-tuto/README.md

 ## Feedback and Support

 Got feedback or need support?
-Open an issue, reach out to us via the "Discussions" tab or you can contact Anas via LinkedIn.
+Open an issue, reach out to us via the "Discussions" tab, or you can contact Anas via LinkedIn.
 We're here to help you get the most out of these tutorials.

 ---